implse/Data_Structure_Python/README.md

 ## Dijkstra algorithm

-- It was constructed by computer scientist Edsger Dijkstra in 1956.
+- It was invented by computer scientist Edsger Dijkstra in 1956.
 - This is the fastest know single source shortest path algorithm for arbitrary directed graphs with unbounded non-negative weights.

 - It uses greedy method: Always pick the next closest vertex to the source.